MXHJohn314/User-Recognition-CS3120-Project-/README.md

 We take the safety of all volunteers very seriously.
 Several precautions are taken to maintain this privacy.

 - No data sets will be available on this repo
-- Only text editors and IDEs are allowed to log keystrokes
+- Only text editors and IDEs and communication apps (Teams, Zoom, Discord, Slack) are allowed to log keystrokes
 - The keylogger can be conveniently turned off at any time from the Windows taskbar